 Do you spend all your time at the gym on cardio workouts without touching weights?
 If you are trying to burn fat, you need to do more heavy lifting than cardio.
 Weight lifting increases muscle mass and boosts metabolism.

-The more muscles you have, the higher your body's fat-incinerating abilities as muscles are metabolically active tissue that burns calories even after workouts.
+The more muscles you have, the harder your body has to work, this is because muscles are metabolically active tissue that burns calories even after workouts.

 Despite the bad reputation fatty food has gained over the years, not all fat is bad.
 If you think you will make more progress by skipping fatty food, think again.
 Many of the food you consider fat-free also contain a high amount of sugar to improve palatability, and that makes their calorie content at par or higher to fat-rich food.
-Eating healthy fats in moderation may even help you reduce your galloping appetite.
+Eating some fatty foods in moderation may even help you you stick to a diet long term by reducing your cravings .

 Skimping on Protein